flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png){loading=lazy}

 ## Why Hold?
 Holds are always used to delay aircraft near a navigational fix in certain airspace.
-There are a lot of reasons airplanes might need to hold, where common examples would be:
+There are a lot of reasons why airplanes might need to hold.
+Common examples would be:

 - Bad weather passing over the airport
 - Traffic